 The 64 Hexagrams

 Conflict often arises when a person who is convinced that he or she is entitled to something meets with opposition.
 In such cases, the wise choice is not to push things to the bitter end, because knocking heads perpetuates ill will.
 Creative solutions that meet others halfway are more valuable and longer lasting than victories achieved through force.

-This is a good time to examine the sincerity of your current beliefs and the beliefs of those around you.
+In times of conflict and turmoil, new ventures and new initiatives should be avoided.
+Instead, examine the sincerity of your current beliefs and the beliefs of those around you.
 Seek advice or arbitration from an impartial and mature person.
-Consider everything carefully before making any major decisions.
-This may be a time to compromise.
-Clarify the roles and responsibilities of those you live and work with to reduce conflict in the future.
+Consider everything carefully before making any major decisions; consider the option of compromise.
+Clarify the roles and responsibilities of those with whom you live and work to reduce conflict in the future.

 Explore Any I Ching Hexagram

 Click on an I Ching hexagram below to learn more about its individual message and the profound insight it provides for your life, decisions, relationships, or whatever is on your mind!